tideland/gocells/README.md

 - **Aggregator** aggregates events and emits each aggregated value.
 - **Broadcaster** simply emits received events to all subscribers.
 - **Callback** calls a number of passed functions for each received event.
-- **Collector** collects events, theese can be retrieved and reset.
+- **Collector** collects events which can be processed on demand.
 - **Combo** waits for a user-defined combination of events.
+- **Condition** tests events for conditions using a tester function and calls a processor then.
 - **Counter** counts events, the counters can be retrieved.
 - **Evaluator** evaluates events based on a user-defined function which returns a rating.